MDEGroup/DeepLib/README.md

 # DeepLib

-This repository provides the source code implementation of the tool and datasets used to perform evaluation for the following paper submitted to the Journal of Systems and Software:
+This repository provides the source code implementation of the tool and datasets used to perform evaluation for the following paper submitted to the Expert Systems with Applications Journal (ESWA):

-DeepLib: Recommending Third-party Library Updates with Deep Neural Networks
+DeepLib: Machine Translation Techniques to Recommend Upgrades for Third-party Libraries

 ## Introduction
 We propose DeepLib, a novel approach to recommendation of an upgrade plan for software projects with respect to library usage.
 We mine migration history of projects